Are We Losing Our Focus

 Here’s why

 Our world has undergone an astounding change in the last fifty years.
-Our communities have grown, our networks have extended, and our technology has advanced.
+Our communities have grown, our networks have extended and our technology has advanced.
 We’re heading towards progress like a rollercoaster without brakes.

 We think we’re doing fine.

-Far more concerning than simply a dip in productivity, multi-tasking can also negatively affect our mental health.
+Multi-tasking can also negatively affect our mental health.
 This can be hard to grasp because completing projects, even as small as returning a text message, can feel good (2).
 Good like scratching a bug bite or fueling an addiction, that is.

-I, for one, had the realisation of how serious my addiction was when I found myself skipping meals, overloading on caffeine, and staying longer at the office when I had promised myself that I would hit the gym after work.
+I, for one, had the realisation of how serious my addiction was when I found myself skipping meals, overloading on caffeine and staying longer at the office when I had promised myself that I would hit the gym after work.
 I couldn’t understand why my work was suffering when I felt that I was working harder than ever.
-So, I decided to make a change.
+So I decided to make a change.

-Here’s How
+Here’s how

 1. According to Dr. Hammerness (3), an assistant professor at Harvard Medical School, a great way to reel in the frenzy of distractions in the workplace is to manage our emotional wellbeing.
-An abundance of negative thoughts, he says, makes us more prone to straying off-course and making cognitive mistakes.
+An abundance of negative thoughts, he says, makes us more prone to straying off-course and making mistakes.

-Psychology research (4) shows that by setting a goal of 3 positive thoughts to every negative one, we can be sure that our brains stay engaged and focused throughout the day.
+Psychology research (4) shows that by setting a goal of three positive thoughts to every negative one, we can be sure that our brains stay engaged and focused throughout the day.
 I have found that engaging in extra-curricular activities, like learning to play an instrument or making appreciation cards for my loved ones, keeps my mood light and happy, even when I’m in a particularly stressful setting.

-2. After I found some emotional zen in my life, the next step was to wrestle the constant itch to check my technology throughout the day.
+2. After I found some emotional zen in my life, the next step was to wrestle with the constant itch to check my technology throughout the day.
 Dr. Hammernness proposes a seemingly easy solution: try focusing on a task for a short period of time.
 No phone, no internet, not even a bowl of carrots for mindless snacking.
 Just the task at hand.

-I have to admit, this step is difficult for me.
-Even the smallest of distractions, like an interesting cloud outside my window, can veer me off course.
-So instead of taking Dr. Hammerness’s suggestion to my workplace, where my first attempts have been unsuccessful, I’ve started with something more accessible: yoga.
-The key is to attend an actual class (instead of an online video) in which an instructor keeps me engaged and minimizes all distractions.
-Since attending classes, I’ve noticed that my focus in other areas has improved.
-Other focus-driven hobbies, like painting, rowing, or origami have similar effects on our ability to manage the frenzy of our daily lives.
+The key is to attend an actual class (instead of an online video) in which an instructor keeps me engaged and minimises all distractions.
+Since attending these creative classes, I’ve noticed that my focus in other areas has improved.
+Other hobbies, like painting, flower arranging or origami have similar effects on our ability to manage the frenzy of our daily lives.

 References: